TonicAI/tonic_validate/README.md

 ### What models can I use an an LLM evaluator?

-We currently allow the family of gpt3.5 and gpt4 models from Open AI.
+We currently allow the family of chat completion models from Open AI.

 This restriction makes it easy to follow the logic for the definition of the metrics in this package.
 It also ensures that this package does not depend on langchain, which also makes the logic of the package easier to follow.